node-inspector/node-inspector/readme.md

   > but your browser can be anywhere.
   > Just make sure port 8080 is accessible

+4. How to specify list of files to hide?

+  > Create a JSON-encoded array, don't forget to escape the quote characters
+  > when using a command-line option.
+  >
+  >     $ node-inspector --hidden='["node_modules/framework"]'
+  >
+  > Note that the array items are interpreted as regular expressions.

 ## Contributing Code

 Making Node Inspector the best debugger for node.js cannot be achieved without